MayankGoel28/GriceanMaxmemes/README.md

 # Confessions Generator

-This software generates a sarcastic / humurous / mostly weird looking confession which is often seen in confession pages of undergraduate colleges.
+This software generates a sarcastic / humurous confession which is often seen in confession pages of undergraduate colleges.
 It is based on some parameters as requested by the user.

 ## How it works